zwright03/Three-Peas-In-a-Pod/README.md

       - Reverse sorted

 Software requirements include:
+- Git (Required for cmake to fetch SFML)
 - C++17 or higher
-- SFML 2.5 or higher

 Hardware requirements include:
 - System with at least 8GB of ram